Double Degrees in Medicine

 In the first three years of study students will undertake studies in their first chosen area (Commerce, Economics, Music Studies, Medical Science or Science).

 Students in Commerce, Economics and Music Studies are required to complete 3 subjects in the Faculty of Science (6 credit points each of approved Biology, Physics and Chemistry units of study).

 Prior to commencing their placement students are required to comply with Sydney Medical School student requirements for entering NSW Health facilities.

-Students must complete the initial Bachelor degree in minimum time ie within three years (or four years with honours), excluding any authorised periods of suspension, and maintain, a credit average in that degree, this being the minimum level of academic performance required for admission to candidature for the Doctor of Medicine.
+Students must complete the initial Bachelor degree in minimum time ie within three years (or four years with honours), excluding any authorised periods of suspension, and maintain, a credit average in each year of that degree, this being the minimum level of academic performance required for admission to candidature for the Doctor of Medicine.

 To remain in the Double Degree Medicine program students must:

 - Complete units of study having a total value of at least 144 credit points

-- Satisfactorily complete three subjects in the Science Faculty (Biology Physics and Chemistry)*
+- Satisfactorily complete three approved subjects in the Faculty of Science (Biology Physics and Chemistry)

 Further information about the combined degree program is available

 on the web at: sydney.edu.au/medicine/study/md/double-degrees.php.